 But since Ireland has legal abortion people in Northern Ireland can go to Ireland for abortions, right?

 Yes, they can, but it won’t be free, or easy.
 Abortions in the Republic of Ireland require at least two and possibly visits to healthcare professionals, over a minimum of four days.
-There is not a clear pathway for people from Northern Ireland, and also the care they receive in Ireland will not be free.
+Provision in Ireland after 9 weeks (and it’s only legal on request to 12 weeks) and after that people will need to be seen in hospital.
 It will still be less expensive, and, in most cases, more convenient, for those in Northern Ireland to go to England for a one day service than to the Republic of Ireland for a 4 or more day service.
-Plus in the Republic of Ireland, abortion patients are given the second set of tablets to take home with them, which, for women from Northern Ireland, would be against the law.

 Does this mean ASN will need less money as there will be fewer clients coming through the service?

-While it will hopefully be the case that fewer people from Northern Ireland need financial assistance, we expect that there will be people who are for some reason ineligible for terminations on the government scheme or who can’t afford travel and/or accommodation but fall outside of the financial eligibility – it’s possible that ASN and the UK government have a different idea of what constitutes “financial need.”
-Finally, what money we do “save” by not spending it on Northern Irish clients will mean that our clients from other jurisdictions will have to struggle less to raise funds to supplement the grants ASN is able to give.
+Any money we “save” by not spending it on Northern Irish clients will mean that our clients from other jurisdictions will have to struggle less to raise funds to supplement the grants ASN is able to give.
 With your continued support, we hope to be able to give bigger grants to more clients.

 These are exciting and changing times.
 ASN will continue to rely on the generosity of supporters like you to maintain our ability to support those who need us.
 As long as our phone continues to ring, and you’re still with us, we’ll be here to help.